Mestiri77/Mestiri77/README.md

 <!-- "People think that computer science is the art of geniuses but the actual reality is the opposite, just many people doing things that build on each other, like a wall of mini stones."- Donald Knuth -->
 <!-- "Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live."
 - Martin Golding -->
-"Knowledge is power, acting is super power"
+"Knowledge is power, action is super power"
 — Farouk Mestiri
 <!-- "In theory, theory and practice are the same.
 In practice, they’re not."
 - Yoggi Berra -->